pcorey/pcorey.github.io/_posts/2016-06-06-mongodb-with-serverless.markdown

 Serverless offers several abstractions and seamless integrations with other AWS tools like [CloudFormation](https://aws.amazon.com/cloudformation/), [CloudWatch](https://aws.amazon.com/cloudwatch/) and [API Gateway](https://aws.amazon.com/api-gateway/) that help make the micro-service creation process very simple (once you wrap your head around the massive configuration files).

 Using the tools Serverless provides, I was able to quickly whip up a Lambda function that was triggered by a web form submission to an endpoint.
-The script would take the contents of that form submission and store them in a MongoDB collection called `"events"`{:.language-javascript}{:.language-javascript}:
+The script would take the contents of that form submission and store them in a MongoDB collection called `"events"`{:.language-javascript}:

 <pre class="language-javascript"><code class="language-javascript">"use strict";